alimujtaba02/Wasilah365/Documentation/architecture.md

   - calculated or fetched

 ## Data Storage
-- Local-first persistence (AsyncStorage or similar)
+- Local-first persistence using AsyncStorage
 - No hard dependency on backend in V1
 - Sync is optional and deferred